 Minerals and coal

-The region has a major mining district with a large number of new minerals.
-Since 1958, China has discovered more than 50 types of new minerals, 10 of which are found in the region, such as bafertisitel, baotite, and huanghoite.
-The rare earth mine near the regional capital, Baotou, is the largest in the world.
+Since 1958, China has discovered more than 50 types of internationally recognized new minerals, 10 of which to be found in Inner Mongolia including bafertisitel, baotite and huanghoite.
+The rare earth mine in Bayan Obo mining district in Inner Mongolia’s Baotou city is the largest of its kind in the world.